sony/nnabla/GANs/pix2pixHD/README.md

 ## Note
+* All configurations are listed in config.yaml.
+You can change model settings by editing this.
-* Currently, this example is only for the cityscapes dataset.
+* Currently, this example only supports cityscapes dataset.
 * Instance encoding hasn't implemented yet.
 (Image manipulation is not supported.)